Jacobinwwey/obsidian-ai-translator/README.md

 ### How to Translate

 1. Open the note you wish to translate.
+2. Click the new "AI Translator" ribbon icon (looks like a language icon) in the left sidebar to open the plugin sidebar.
+3. Click the "Translate Active File" button in the sidebar.
-2. Open the command palette (`Ctrl+P` or `Cmd+P`).
-3. Search for "Translate and Compare File" and execute the command.
+4. Alternatively, open the command palette (`Ctrl+P` or `Cmd+P`), search for "Translate and Compare File" and execute the command.
-4. The plugin will translate the document, save it to your specified output path, and open it in a new pane.
+5. The plugin will translate the document, save it to your specified output path, and open it in a new pane.
+You can monitor the progress and logs in the sidebar.

 ## Author